abeasock/kanga/README.md

 **Requires Python 2.7**

+Dependencies:
+The Python packages `textwrap` and `random` are used.
+These both are part of the standard library that comes installed with native Python.

 ## Description
 kanga is Python package intended to teach a user Python programming interactively in a real Python environment by allowing the user to enter commands and providing feedback or retries for incorrect answers.